It’s a new year and you’ve made a commitment to content marketing because you know it works.

-If you can identify the areas of interest and strength within your organization you can set up a mini production line which assigns responsibility and contribution from each of your team members to add value and depth to your blog post.
+If you can identify the areas of interest and strength within your organization you can set up a mini production line that assigns responsibility and contribution from each of your team members to add value and depth to your blog post.

 Some areas of division of the duties beyond actually writing the whole article yourself can include:

-- idea collection / blog ‘pitches’
+- idea-collection / blog ‘pitches’